 The panel of judges for the new International e-Assessment Awards have been selected by the e-Assessment Association for their depth of experience and knowledge, as well as their contribution to, and passion for e-assessment.

-Each category is allocated three judges, who are chosen on the basis of their expertise and experience.
+Each category is allocated four judges, who are chosen on the basis of their expertise and experience.
 Together they score each entry based on your 1,000-word submission and the information therein that reflects the scope and criteria for each category, as well as on the 200 word summary or abstract about your entry.

 Judges and organisers are bound by a clear agreement which prevents them from revealing the identity of winners until after the announcement of the award winners, which takes place during the gala evening on 18 April 2018.